Structure, Functionality, and Bioceramics - Design Principles for High Performance

 R = 8.314 # J/(mol·K)

-# Diffusion parameters for BaTiO3 system (literature values)
+# Diffusion parameters for the BaTiO3 system (literature values)

 def diffusion_coefficient(T, D0, Ea):